cbrtl/members-list/README.md

 |              |                                                                                 |                                          |

 ## Adding yourself to the member's list.

+**NOTE:** If you're already familiar with Git and Github, then you don't have to do this, as it's mostly to introduce newbies.
+You can directly ping a moderator on the Discord server and you will be added.

 We expect basic knowledge of Git and Github for you to be able to pull this off.
 If you don't know how to use git, then don't worry.
 Atlassian has a some [great tutorials](https://www.atlassian.com/git/tutorials) on the topic.